The College Program at CooperRiis

-Online college and university course options are limitless, in addition to taking advantage of some of the region’s best education institutions and their online offerings.
+Online college and university course options are limitless, in addition to taking advantage of some of the region’s best educational institutions and their online offerings.

 The program includes: